gluo30/LOCC/README.md

 # README
 This program contains code for running LOCC analysis on TCGA LIHC data.
-Included in the folder is the TCGA LIHC dataset and the E2F1 expression data from LIRI-JP dataset.
+You will need to download the TCGA Liver hepatocellular carcinoma dataset.
+I have also included E2F1 expression data from LIRI-JP in the downloads.

 # Installation
 Install R and R studio.
 Input Code into a new script.